Skip to main content

 “Hurry up now.”
 She jolted me from my thoughts as she tiptoed out to the porch to fetch her cycle.

 I hadn’t cycled in many years, but I was once good at it.
-But that day my hands wobbled a little through the soiled forest, perhaps aware of the fact that Lata sat behind me, holding on to the edge of my Panjabi, careful enough to avoid touch.
-Strange how easily, when she was small I would hold her palm out right in front of me, for giving the tidbits I bought for her and Bibha or even while scolding her with the scale.
+But that day, my hands wobbled a little through the soiled forest, perhaps aware of the fact that Lata sat behind me, holding on to the edge of my Panjabi, careful enough to avoid touch.
+It's strange how easily, when she was small, I would hold her palm out right in front of me, to give her the tidbits I bought for her and Bibha, or even while scolding her with the scale.
 As she grew up into a woman, she distanced herself quite naturally, and I wasn’t home around the week to pay much heed to these changes around me.
-That day she was wary of holding on to me, even when she was scared of falling off the cycle.
-On the way back, however, I had scolded her to hold on to me, otherwise, she would break her neck, making her hold my shoulder firmly with her hands.
-I realised how her touch felt different than it used to years ago.
+That day, she was wary of holding on to me, even when she was scared of falling off the cycle.
+On the way back, however, I had scolded her to hold on to me; otherwise, she would break her neck.
+She reluctantly held my shoulder firmly with her hands.
+I realised how her touch felt different from what it used to be years ago.
 It was strange.
 We were the same people we used to be, yet we weren’t.
-She was conscious of her femininity and I of the secret in my heart.
+She was conscious of her femininity, and I of the secret in my heart.

 It was no surprise that I didn’t like Kalikinkar.
-On the outside, he was a timid, polite skinny man, in an oversized Panjabi, a little intimidated by me, while Bibha introduced us.
-But I noticed how he avoided eye contact like thieves do and often contradicted his own words when pressed upon.
+On the outside, he was a timid, polite, skinny man, in an oversized Panjabi, a little intimidated by me, while Bibha introduced us.
+However, I noticed how he avoided eye contact, much like thieves do, and often contradicted his own words when pressed.
 Bibha gushed that he was looking for a better teaching job in Calcutta.
 When I asked the same, he fumbled, murmuring how tough it was to find a job in the city and that his ancestral home at Bardhaman had farmland.
 Surely, Bibha didn’t want to marry a farmer.
 He was aware of that.
-So upon pressurising further with queries he said he would teach children there.
+So, upon pressurising further with queries, he said he would teach children there.
 A man with such an unsure future was never good enough for my sister.
 He was not a man of his word.
 Then I saw how he influenced Bibha’s choices.
-He took a great deal of effort to hide his dominant and influencing side but I had an eye for it.
-I could sense that meeting in the forest, despite knowing the danger was his idea.
-He was too feeble to protect even himself if under threat let alone my sister.
-I also gathered that it was Bibha who had hurried to settle with him, while he made his excuses at least in front of me that he needed a fixed income.
+He took a great deal of effort to hide his dominant and influential side, but I had an eye for it.
+I could sense that meeting in the forest, despite knowing the danger, was his idea.
+He was too feeble to protect even himself if under threat, let alone my sister.
+I also gathered that it was Bibha who had hurried to settle with him, while he made his excuses at least in front of me, that he needed a fixed income.

-I had promised Lata I would be polite, and I was, otherwise I would have held his collar, shook the soul out of his being and made him realise that his temporary salary and heavy-worded feelings weren’t even enough to sustain the Bhattacharya daughter even for a day.
+I had promised Lata I would be polite, and I was; otherwise, I would have held his collar, shaken the soul out of his being and made him realise that his temporary salary and heavy-worded feelings weren’t even enough to sustain the Bhattacharya daughter even for a day.
 I wish I had said it that day.
 I regretted it soon.

 Popular posts from this blog